RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 * `TurnContext`: The turn context object provides information about the activity such as the sender and receiver, the channel, and other data needed to process the activity.
 * `TurnState`: The turn state object stores cookie-like data for the current turn.
 Just like the turn context, it is carried through the entire application logic, including the activity handlers and the AI System.

-### Pre-processing
+### Pre Processing
-After loading the turn state, Teams AI library executes a `before-turn-handler`, which enables developers to customize the pre-processing.
+After loading the turn state, Teams AI library executes a `before-turn-handler`.
+This is built on top of the Microsoft Bot Framework that allows you to modify the `TurnState`, but in general you don't need to customize it.

 > [!Important]
 > On each turn, Teams AI library sequentially goes through all registered handlers to see if the incoming activity matches the selector.
 Thus, only the first matched handler will be executed.